17 High School Internships in Philadelphia in 2025

 Application Deadline: March 1

-UPenn’s Laboratory for Research on the Structure of Matter sponsors this four-week program for students interested in material science and engineering, which is both free and prestigious—only 24 to 28 students are chosen to participate annually.
+UPenn’s Laboratory for Research on the Structure of Matter sponsors this four-week program for students interested in material science and engineering, which is both free and prestigious—only 14 students are chosen to participate each summer.
 Program participants will listen to lectures, enjoy hands-on computer and experimental labs, and take field trips to industrial and Penn facilities.
+Students will also get to witness a wide variety of materials characterization techniques such as scanning electron and optical microscopies, thermal analysis, mechanical testing, and x-ray diffraction.

 PSSI is open to high schoolers entering their junior or senior year from the greater Philadelphia region who have taken a chemistry and/or physics course.
 Students from groups underrepresented in science are especially encouraged to apply.